UpCloudLtd/upcloud-go-api/README.md

 For more examples, please consult the service integration test suite (`upcloud/service/service_test.go`).

+### Debugging the API using Postman

+The repository contains a Postman collection which can be used to quickly perform requests against the API to see what it returns.
+Import the collection into Postman, then create an environment containing the following variables:

+* `authorization` - the value of the `Authorization` HTTP header, e.g. `Basic <base64>`
+* `serveruuid` - an existing server UUID
+* `ipaddress` - an existing IP address that is assigned to one of your servers
+* `storageuuid` - the UUID of a piece of storage (can be a template, doesn't have to be a disk)

 ## Testing

 To be able to run the test suite you'll need to export the following environment variables with their corresponding